CrossAsia DH Lunchtalks – Born-digital Dictionary of Early Chinese Buddhist Translations

 The lecture will be held in English.
 If you have any questions, please contact us: ostasienabt@sbb.spk-berlin.de.

-The lecture will be streamed and Webex*.
+The lecture will also be streamed via Webex*.
 You can take part in the lecture using your browser without having to install a special software.
 Please click on the respective button “To the lecture” below, follow the link “join via browser” (“über Browser teilnehmen”), and enter your name.

 *Mit Ihrer Teilnahme an der Veranstaltung räumen Sie der Stiftung Preußischer Kulturbesitz und ihren nachgeordneten Einrichtungen kostenlos alle Nutzungsrechte an den Bildern/Videos ein, die während der Veranstaltung von Ihnen angefertigt wurden.
 Dies schließt auch die kommerzielle Nutzung ein.
 Diese Einverständniserklärung gilt räumlich und zeitlich unbeschränkt und für die Nutzung in allen Medien, sowohl für analoge als auch für digitale Verwendungen.
 Sie umfasst auch die Bildbearbeitung sowie die Verwendung der Bilder für Montagen. / By participating, you grant the Stiftung Preußischer Kulturbesitz and its subordinate institutions free of charge all rights of usage of pictures and videos taken of you during this lecture presentation.
 This declaration of consent is valid in terms of time and space without restrictions and for usage in all media, including analogue and digital usage.
 It includes image processing and the usage of photos in composite illustrations.
 German law will apply.